swift-server/guides/docs/aws.md

 ![Connect to instance](../images/aws/ssh-0.png)

+We have two options to compile the binary: either directly on the instance or using Docker.
+We will go through both options here.

+## Compile on instance

 Run the following command in the SSH terminal.
 Note that there may be a more up to date version of the swift toolchain.
 Check https://swift.org/download/#releases for the latest available toolchain url for Amazon Linux 2.

 ```